 Last month, I wrote about the unfounded “rule” limiting which to non-restrictive clauses and that to restrictive clauses.
 I hoped to show that restrictive which is common, standard, and unobjectionable, and has been for centuries.
 I’ve been updating the post with subsequent commentary from editors and linguists.

 Restrictive which is ubiquitous, but non-restrictive that is very rare.
-MWDEU has several citations, including Shakespeare (“Fleance his son, that keeps him company”) and Oliver Goldsmith (“Age, that lessens the enjoyment of life, increases our desire of living”).
+The Merriam-Webster Dictionary of English Usage has several citations, including Shakespeare (“Fleance his son, that keeps him company”) and Oliver Goldsmith (“Age, that lessens the enjoyment of life, increases our desire of living”).
 The same source says the construction is used mostly by poets.